streamroot/integration-samples/mesh/android/ExoPlayerMeshJava/README.md

     android:layout_height="match_parent" />
 ```

-Retrieve your view by your preferred method and link it with a `LumenDeliveryClient` instance
+Retrieve your view by your preferred method and link it with a `LumenDeliveryClient` instance.

 ```java
 // Helper function to initializing the stats view